ryan258/ai_story_marketing/README.md

 ## Main Components

 1. **Agents**: Each agent (StoryWriter, Evaluator, MarketingExpert, SocialMediaTeam, MarketingTeam) inherits from BaseAgent and specializes in a specific task.
+   - In Progress (BaseAgent, StoryWriter, and Evaluator implemented)

 2. **Models**: Interfaces for different AI models (GPT-4, Claude, Llama) that can be used by the agents.

 3. **UI**: A Flask-based web interface for interacting with the system.

 4. **Utils**: Utility classes including ContextManager for maintaining context across agents and OutputGenerator for compiling the final output.
+   - Partially implemented (ContextManager functionality included in BaseAgent)

 ## Setup